Harry Potter and the Cursed Child: Act Four

 Albus and Scorpius discover they have been taken back to the night before Harry's parents were killed.
 They write an invisible message on Harry's baby blanket, knowing in the present, the blanket would become stained with a love potion and expose the message.
 The message reads: "Dad.
 Help.
 Godric's Hollow.
 311081."

 Meanwhile, Draco reveals the Time-Turner was actually a prototype for a perfected model he has in his possession.
 After Harry receives the message from the boys, he and his allies use Draco's Time-Turner to travel back in time to save them and stop Delphi.
-They deduce she intends to convince Voldemort to abandon his attempt to kill Harry, which would ensure Voldemort's ultimate survival.
+They deduce she intends to convince Voldemort to abandon his attempt to kill Harry, which would ensure Voldemort's survival.

 Harry magically disguises himself as Voldemort to distract Delphi; after a struggle, the group subdues her.
 Rather than killing Delphi, they decide that she will be given a life sentence in Azkaban Prison.
-Voldemort appears, oblivious to Harry and the group; they bitterly allow the murder of Harry's parents to play out, unwilling to risk altering the future again.
+Voldemort appears, oblivious to Harry and the group; they allow the murder of Harry's parents to play out, unwilling to risk altering the future again.

 After returning to the present, Delphi is sent to Azkaban.
 Albus and Scorpius decide to be more active at Hogwarts, with Scorpius expressing interest in trying out for the Slytherin Quidditch Team.
 He also asks Rose to be his friend.
 Although she turns him down, she becomes more friendly towards him.
 Harry and Albus visit Cedric's grave, with Harry apologising for his role in Cedric's death.
 Albus and Harry grow closer.
-Having been allied in foiling Delphi's plot, Harry and Draco overcome their old enmity.
+Having worked together in foiling Delphi's plot, Harry and Draco overcome their old enmity.

 One-part revisions

-The one-part version of the play, currently playing in Hamburg, New York, Los Angeles, Tokyo, and Toronto, had over an hour and a half of content cut from the show to bring the runtime down to 3 hours and 30 minutes, including a 20-minute intermission.
-The dream sequences involving Young Harry, the Dursleys and Hagrid have all been removed, as well as the conversations Scorpius has with Polly Chapman and Draco in the Dark World.
-The St Oswald's location has been replaced with Amos Diggory's private residence, and the character of Lily Potter Jnr is now only mentioned in the show.
+Over an hour and a half of content is cut in the one-part revision of the play to bring the runtime down to three hours and 30 minutes, including a 20-minute intermission.
+The dream sequences involving young Harry, the Dursleys, and Hagrid are removed, as well as the conversations Scorpius has with Polly Chapman and Draco in the Dark World.
+The St. Oswald's location is replaced with Amos Diggory's private residence, and the character of Lily Potter Jr. is only mentioned.

 The one-part version also makes Albus and Scorpius's relationship more explicitly romantic.
 Rose is a platonic friend to Scorpius rather than a love interest, and when Harry and Albus visit Cedric's grave, Albus tells Harry that Scorpius will always be the most important person in his life, to which Harry responds warmly.
-These changes have since been made in the two-part version of the play.
+The changes pertaining to Albus and Scorpius's relationship have also been made to the two-part version of the play.